Ircam-RnD/binauralFIR/README.md

   (`gh-pages`?) to limit the history on real commits.
 - re-sampling is broken on full set (Chrome 48 issue): too many parallel audio contexts?
-- no HTTPS on SOFA server, yet (mixed content blocked).
-Let's Encrypt is on the way.
 - clicks on Firefox 44-45 (during update of `convolver.buffer`)
 - in documentation, links to BinauralPanner methods are broken (esdoc)
 - ServerDataBase: avoid server with free pattern filter?